-Poppies: Weeping Window is coming to Carlisle Castle
+Poppies: Weeping Window at Carlisle Castle

 Having been the headquarters of the Border Regiment throughout the First World War, the castle makes a fitting location to host Weeping Window as part of the final year of 14-18 NOW's UK-wide tour.

 When better to experience this poppy sculpture than during the centenary of the end of the First World War?

 Weeping Window is one of two sculptures from the Blood Swept Lands and Seas of Red installation, originally displayed at the Tower of London in 2014.
 The original artwork consisted of 888,246 poppies, one to commemorate every British or Colonial life lost at the Front during the First World War.

 The two poppy sculptures being presented across the UK, have been saved for the national by the Backstage Trust and the Clore Duffield Foundation, and gifted to 14-18 NOW and Imperial War Museums.
 14-18 NOW gives people across the UK a chance to experience the impact of the poppy sculptures in a range of places with links to the First World War.

 Throughout the First World War, Carlisle Castle was the headquarters for the Border Regiment, one of the oldest regiments in the British Army.
 The castle also provided a HQ for the Volunteer Training Corps and accommodation for the Labour Corps during the war.